BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 <p>
 From mid-2018 to early 2020, I lived in Northeastern Virginia.
-A nice things about Northeastern Virginia is the miniature parks sprinkled through the suburban neighborhoods.
+A nice thing about Northeastern Virginia is the miniature parks one finds sprinkled through its suburban neighborhoods.
 </p>

 <p>